 Please visit the California State University Center for Community Engagement to learn more about systemwide community engagement initiatives.

-How might you go about developing your career pathway while engaging in your community?
+How might students go about developing a career pathway while engaging in their community?

 Civic engagement encompasses actions where individuals participate in political and non-political activities of personal and public concern that are both individually life-enriching and socially beneficial to the community (Association of American Colleges and Universities).